TuragaLab/SplinePSF/README.md

 ### Known Limitations

 * C++/CUDA implementation is currently not ready for standalone use
-* CUDA does not support ROIs bigger than 32 x 32 = 1024 pixels (this is due to the maximum number of threads per block).
-Please refer to the CPU version in this case
+* Updated: CUDA supports arbitrary ROI size now. ~~CUDA does not support ROIs bigger than 32 x 32 = 1024 pixels (this is due to the maximum number of threads per block).
+Please refer to the CPU version in this case~~